-Gross revenue € 22m
+€22m Gross revenue

-9lcs of Stolichnaya vodka sold in the market in 2019 28k
+28k 9lcs of Stolichnaya vodka sold in the

-Total volume growth vs 2018 71%
+71% Total volume growth vs 2018

 One of ABG's latest acquisitions Think Spirits had an outstanding year of growth both in volumes and profit

 In 2018 ABG acquired 90% shares in Think Spirits (further on - TS) - one of the largest on-trade focused distributer of beverages in Australia.
 2019 was the first full year that TS was a part of ABG.